 Size, Age, and Growth

 Prey items appear to be correlated with seasonality as well as habitat.
-Although crustaceans are the primarily food source throughout the year, during the autumn diversity of prey items increases with the inclusion of spider crabs (Libinia dubia), purse crabs (Persephona punctata), stone crabs (Menippe mercenaria), and various cephalopods including octopus.
+Although crustaceans are the primary food source throughout the year, during autumn diversity of prey items increases with the inclusion of spider crabs (Libinia dubia), purse crabs (Persephona punctata), stone crabs (Menippe mercenaria), and various cephalopods including octopus.
 Bonnetheads residing inside bays feed on a less diverse array of prey items than those caught off beaches in open waters.

-The eggs withing the female are tough but elastic with folded ends allowing for growth of the embryos.
-The embryos released from the eggs absorb the yolk-sac.
-This sac attaches to the uterine wall of the mother forming a yolk-sac placenta.
-Blood vessels running through this placenta provide nourishment until birth of the embryo.
-Also, after hatching, sections of the uterine wall come together to separate each embryo and its placenta in its own uterine compartment.
-The gestation period, shortest among all sharks, is only four to five months.
+Bonnetheads are “viviparous”, or live-bearing.
+Female bonnetheads produce eggs that are maintained and nourished by a yolk-sac during gestation.
+The eggs within the female are tough but elastic with folded ends allowing for growth of the embryos.
+Yolk sacs attach to the uterine wall of the mother forming a yolk-sac placenta.
+Blood vessels running through this placenta provide nourishment until birth.
+Additionally, sections of the uterine wall come together to separate each embryo and its placenta in its own uterine compartment (Schlernitzauer and Gilbert, 1966).
+The gestation period is the shortest among all sharks, is only 4-5 months (SEDAR, 2013).

-Larger sharks are potential predators of the bonnethead.Parasites
+Larger sharks are potential predators of the bonnethead.

 Karl Linnaeus first described this species as Sphyrna tiburo in 1758 after initially naming it Squalus tiburo.
 Synonyms referring to this species in past scientific literature include S. vespertina Springer 1940.
 The genus name Sphyrna is derived from the Greek word “sphyra” which translates as hammer.

 Prepared by: Cathleen Bester